Magnic0/Magnic0/README.md

 # Hi there!👋 🇧🇷

 My name is Nicolas Oliveira, also known as ✨Magnico✨!
-I am a brazilian 3D Artist that have decided to learn about programming, so now I'm studying Web Development with HTML, CSS and JavaScript.
+I am a brazilian 3D Artist that have decided to learn about programming, so now I'm studying Web Development.

 - 🔭 Working on developing my skills as a Front-end developer

-- 🌱 Learning HTML, CSS and JavaScript
+- 🌱 Learning JavaScript and ReactJS

 - 📫 You can contact me by sending an email to: nicolsoliverg@gmail.com